Celtic fusion

-Celtic fusion is an umbrella term for any modern music which incorporates influences considered "Celtic", or Celtic music which incorporates modern music.
-It is a syncretic musical tradition which borrows freely from the perceived "Celtic" musical traditions of all the Celtic nations, as well as from all styles of popular music, it is thus sometimes associated with the Pan-Celtic movement.
-Celtic fusion may or may not include authentic traditional music from any one tradition under the Celtic umbrella, but its common characteristic is the inspiration by Celtic identity.
+Celtic fusion is an umbrella term for any modern music style which incorporates influences from Celtic music or from Celtic people.

+It is a syncretic musical tradition which borrows freely from the musical traditions of all the Celtic nations and the Celtic diaspora, as well as from all styles of popular music; it is thus sometimes associated with the Pan-Celtic movement.
+While Celtic fusion may include authentic music from any Celtic nation, it may also feature non-traditional or non-Celtic music that has been influenced by the common characteristic of Celtic identity.
-The oldest musical tradition which fits under the label of Celtic fusion originated in the rural American south in the early colonial period and incorporated Scottish, Scots-Irish, Irish, and African American influences.
-Variously referred to as roots music, American folk music, or old-time music, this tradition has exerted a strong influence on all forms of American music, including country, blues, and rock and roll.
-The connections between traditional Scottish and Irish music and Rock music are deep and go back to the origins of American music.
-As Elvis Costello put it:

-"I started with rock n' roll and... then you start to take it apart like a child with a toy and you see there's blues and there's country...
-Then you go back from country into American music... and you end up in Scotland and Ireland eventually."

-Another manifestation of this syncretic tendency emerged in New York City in the 1890s, as bands performing traditional Irish music for the large Irish immigrant community there began incorporating big band influences, adding brass and reed instruments and performing quicksteps, foxtrots, and other popular contemporary dance tunes.

-More recently, there has been a flowering of several distinct genres of Celtic fusion.
-These can be roughly broken down as follows.

 Celtic electronica

 The genre of Celtic electronica blends traditional Celtic influences with modern electronic music.
-Artists such as Martyn Bennett, Lorne Cousin, Mouth Music, Mark Saul, Saint Sister and Valtos (band) whose backgrounds are in traditional Celtic music tend to favor traditional instruments, melodies, and rhythms, but augment them with drum machines and electronic sounds.
-Others, like Dagda, Brigid Boden and Niteworks approach the fusion from a background in electronic music that eschews traditional instruments and incorporates traditional melodies played on synths into a New Age-influenced trance sound.
+Artists such as Martyn Bennett, Lorne Cousin, Mouth Music, Mark Saul, and Valtos (band) whose backgrounds are in traditional Celtic music tend to favor traditional instruments, melodies, and rhythms, but augment them with drum machines and electronic sounds.
+Others such as Brigid Boden and Niteworks approach the fusion from a background in electronic music that eschews traditional instruments and incorporates traditional melodies played on synths into a new-age-influenced trance sound.
 Peatbog Faeries have experimented with Celtic electronica, mainly on Faerie Stories.